BardicDefense/purple-hack/README.md

 **Memorizing Spells:** Spell memorization requires a minimum rest period of 4 hours, which must be spent in a quiet place without interruption.
 Once this period has expired, it takes fifteen minutes per level to memorize spells; in other words, a character memorizing one 3rd, two 2nd and four 1st level spells would require a further (45+30+30+15+15+15+15=) two hours and forty-five minutes of memorization time.
 Spells, once cast, are lost from the casting character's memory and cannot be reused until the caster memorizes them again.
 (Exception: It is possible to memorize the same spell twice or even more times if the caster has sufficient spell slots.)

 **Scribing Scrolls:** Scrolls may be created by Clerics or Magic-Users at a cost of 500sp per level of the spell, and require a full week of work for each spell level.
-Magically-infused inks brewed by alchemists are the main component of this cost, and these may not be readily available outside large cities.
+Magically-infused inks brewed by alchemists are the main component of this cost, and these may not be readily available ou tside large cities.
 A character cannot scribe a scroll based off another scroll.

 **Spell Scrolls:** It is not possible to memorize a spell from a scroll, although magic users may copy the spell from the scroll into their spell books, if they understand the spell.
 This process always erases the scroll.
 This is the primary means by which magic users will acquire new spells for their spell books.